List of Abbott Elementary characters: Janine Teagues

-Season 1

 During the events of the first season, Janine is looked over by the staff of Abbott, particularly Ava who bullies her numerous times.
 Within the season, she dates Tariq, who she has been with since the 8th grade.
 She struggles with the thought of ending her relationship with Tariq; with the staff of Abbott siding with their breakup.
-At the end of the season, she breaks up with him when he decides to move to New York City to endure his career as a professional rapper.

-Season 2

-In the second season, Janine struggles to get over Tariq and has troubles paying her rent, since she originally split the bill monthly with Tariq.
-In "The Principals Office", while trying to rekindle Melissa's relationship with her sister Kristen Marie, Janine describes her complicated family history, with a mother who never paid her any attention and a sister who lives in another state.
-In "Candy Zombies", Janine reveals to Barbara and Melissa that she has no outside-of-work friends following her breakup with Tariq; however Erika, an old friend of Janine and Tariq, supports Janine and invites her to parties to increase her social mobility.
-Janine invites her distant sister Ayesha to visit during "Fight".
-She is asked out by Gregory's friend Maurice in "The Fundraiser", which makes him jealous.
+At the end of the season, she breaks up with him when he decides to move to New York City to pursue his career as a professional rapper.
+In the second season, Janine struggles to get over Tariq and has trouble paying her rent, since she originally split the bill monthly with Tariq.
+When trying to rekindle Melissa's relationship with her sister, Janine describes her complicated family history, with a mother who never paid her any attention and a sister who lives in another state.
+She begins regularly hanging out with Jacob and Erika, an old mutual friend of Tariq, who supports Janine and invites her to parties to increase her social mobility.
+She dates Gregory's friend Maurice throughout the season, which prompts unspoken jealousy.
+After Janine breaks up with Maurice, she and Gregory confess their feelings for one another but agree to remain friends for personal growth.
+In the third season, Janine and Gregory move past their awkward conversations as she begins a job working for the Philadelphia school system.
+In the fourth season, Janine begins dating Gregory.

 Relationship with Gregory

-While hinted at in the pilot episode, Janine and Gregory have a friendship that is apparent in almost every episode.
-Both teach classes next to each other and have developed a special bond.
-In "Holiday Hookah", Gregory and Janine almost kiss for the first time while outside of a hookah club.
-Before being interrupted by Amber, who calls Gregory right before it can happen.
-However following his break up with Amber, both Janine and Gregory share a drunken kiss at a teacher conference.
+While hinted at in the pilot episode, Janine and Gregory have a will-they-wont-they dynamic that is apparent in almost every episode.
+They teach classes next to each other and have developed a special bond.
+They almost share a kiss during the Christmas episode, but they are interrupted by Amber.
+After Gregory breaks up with Amber, he shares a drunken kiss with Janine at a teacher conference but they vow to ignore it.

-When asked by late-night host James Corden about the relationship of Gregory and Janine, Tyler James Williams stated:
+When asked by late-night host James Corden about the relationship between Gregory and Janine, Tyler James Williams said:

-Their relationship has been compared to that of Jim Halpert and Pam Beesly's relationship from The Office; which already shares many similarities with Abbott Elementary.
+Their relationship has been compared to that of Jim Halpert and Pam Beesly from The Office, which shares a similar mockumentary presentation style with Abbott Elementary.

+They officially begin dating during the fourth season premiere.